ianrmurphy/oscc_wiki/Home.md

 Control commands are issued to the vehicle component ECUs via the steering wheel torque sensor, throttle position sensor, and brake position sensor.
 (Because the petrol Kia Soul isn’t brake by-wire capable, an auxiliary actuator is added to enable braking.)
 This low-level interface means that OSCC offers full-range control of the vehicle without altering the factory safety-case, spoofing CAN messages, or hacking ADAS features.

 Although we currently support only the 2014+ Kia Soul (conventional) and Kia Soul EV, the API and firmware have been designed to make it relatively easy to add functionality to any by-wire, OBD-II capable vehicle.
 Additionally, the separation between API and firmware means it's easier to modify and test parts of your program without having to update the flashed OSCC modules.

+*DriveKit: If you're looking for a turn-key solution, we offer a commercially-supported vehicle control interface called DriveKit.
+DriveKit is a complete system for by-wire control of Kia Soul EV and Kia Niro Hybrid vehicles.
+It includes an integrated control module, automotive-grade wiring harnesses, e-stop switch, and additional vehicle control features –– plus it installs in under an hour.
+Visit https://polysync.io/drivekit/ for more information.